Hamid-abdellaoui/Hamid-Abdellaoui/README.md

 ## 💫About Me :

 Hi !
-I am a data scientist and Machine Learning engineer
+I am a Jr. data scientist and Machine Learning engineer
 <br>